Before you start clinical placements, you are required to provide a National Criminal History Check (NCHC) from one of the following providers:

 Disclosable Court Outcomes

-Students who have disclosable court outcomes listed on their NCHC must complete the following forms and upload to InPlace with their NCHC:
+Students who have disclosable court outcomes listed on the NCHC must complete the following forms and upload to InPlace with their NCHC:

 - UC Consent for the Release of Police Records Form (PDF, 148KB)